islamkazi1/lru_cache/README.md

 	 </br>py test.py
 - It has 9 basic test cases to cover most of the use cases
 - You can modify the test.py to include your own tests or change the cache sizes as well

+<b>Limitations</b>
+- This is not thread safe
+- There is no memory limitations, which may allow the cache to accept really large objects and may casue out of memory error
+- No testing has been done around the memory usage

+<b>Future Modification Scopes<b>
+- Decorate the lru_cache.py to have thread safe methods
+- Better memory mamangement logic